madupite/madupite/docs/examples.rst

 Further examples
 ----------------

 Note that defining data from a function or loading from a file can be combined.
-See for example the maze example where the transition probabilities encode a deterministic movement in a 2D grid world and the maze logic is entirely defined in the cost function that is generated in a separate script.
-This can also apply to situations where e.g. costs come from measuring an experiment and are preproucessed in a separate application, independent of ``madupite``.
+See for example the maze example in the ``examples`` folder, where the transition probabilities encode a deterministic movement in a 2D grid world and the maze logic is entirely defined in the cost function which is instead loaded from a `.bin` file that is generated in a separate script.
+This can also apply to situations where, *e.g.*, the dynamics are generated from experimental data that are collected offline, while the stage-cost is defined by the user, or viceversa.
-Standard control applications like the double integrator and inverted pendulum using an LQR controller are also provided in the examples folder.
-They can also serve as examples for how to use multi-dimensional state spaces and actions.
+More examples on the deployment of ``madupite``, such as optimal control of a double integrator, an LQR controller and the derivation of optimal health policies for the infectious disease model, are also provided in the ``examples`` folder.

 .. rubric:: References